Entypus unifasciatus

 Entypus unifasciatus is a species of spider wasp in the family Pompilidae.

 Description

-Theses spider wasps are black with a bluish sheen, yellow antennae, and usually have a single diffuse amber band or patch near the tip of dark, smoky wings.
+Theses spider wasps are black with a bluish sheen, yellow antennae, and wings ranging from mostly orange to mostly black with an orange band near the apex.

 Range

-Essentially transcontinental North America, except in the northwest.
+Entypus unifasciatus occurs from transcontinental North America, except in the northwest, to South America.

 Ecology

 Female wasps paralyze large spiders and deposit them in burrows.
 The wasp lays a fertilized egg upon the spider; after hatching, the larva feeds on the living but paralyzed spider until maturing into a pupa that overwinters, and emerges as a winged adult next summer.

 Taxonomy

 Entypus unifasciatus contains the following subspecies: